 This town, like Puglia Region in general, has an ancient tradition of terracotta manufacturing.
 This material is used to produce both artistic and common objects.
-Local craftsmen use to paint their creations with a coloured glaze forming nice decorations, geometric patterns or floral motifs.
+Local craftsmen use to paint their creations with a colored glaze forming nice decorations, geometric patterns, or floral motifs.
 Visit the “Ceramic District” with its many craftsmen’s shops to see these local artists at work.

 12. Go snorkelling in the Violet Cave (Tremiti Islands)

 This small archipelago is composed of 5 tiny islands and it is located North of Gargano promontory in the Adriatic Sea.
-It is a protected marine reserve and it is an ideal location for snorkelling and diving.
-There are many caves, rock formations and hidden bays hosting numbers of fishes, molluscs and urchins.
+It is a protected marine reserve and it is an ideal location for snorkeling and diving.
+There are many caves, rock formations, and hidden bays hosting numbers of fishes, mollusks, and urchins.
 The Violet Cave owes its name to the violets growing on the banks and to the violet tint of water due to the presence of a particular species of seaweed.

 13. Spend one day on Torre Lapillo beach (Porto Cesareo)

-It is one of the most popular and renown beaches in the whole Salento area.
+It is one of the most popular and renowned beaches in the whole Salento area.
 Here you can enjoy a typical day off in Puglia, like a real local.
-You’ll find white sand, crystal-clear water and the prefect environment for families with kids.
+You’ll find white sand, crystal-clear water, and the perfect environment for families with kids.
 Visit also the ancient tower giving the name to the beach and the little marina.

 14. Dream about Maldives in Pescoluse (Lecce)